 I decided to take the plunge into the world of all-in-one personal finance and investing software.
 Some folks use Quicken, Mint, or Wealthfront.
 I looked at all of those, and tried some but they didn’t quite do what I wanted to do.
 They were either too clunky, cumbersome and time consuming to use, or they didn’t get the investment management part done correctly.

-Enter Personal Capital.
+Enter Empower Personal Dashboard (formerly known as Personal Capital).
 This is a slick web site that makes managing your finances and investments quicker, easier, and prettier.
 All your credit cards, checking, banking, investments, 401k’s, IRA’s, and other accounts are in one place, conveniently summarized.

-The online investment and personal finance tracking services at Personal Capital are totally free, no strings attached.
-They also offer a financial advisory service for accounts over $25,000 in value, however they do charge a fee for the professional advisory services.
+The online investment and personal finance tracking services at Empower Personal Dashboard are totally free, no strings attached.
+They also offer a financial advisory service for accounts over $100,000 in value, however they do charge a fee for the professional advisory services.
 But you can use the investment and personal finance management engine free of charge forever.

-After putting in my username and password, Personal Capital got down to business by asking me to put in all my financial accounts.
+After putting in my username and password, Empower Personal Dashboard got down to business by asking me to put in all my financial accounts.
 In about 5 minutes I added: